Whether we care to admit it we are all judgmental on some level.

 I will use a fairly controversial issue as an example for this one.
 Some people judge refugees and asylum seekers (this is a particularly hot topic in Australia at the moment).

 I am fortunate enough to be born in Australia.
 I do not live in a war-torn country.
-I cannot even begin to wonder what it is like to have someone trying to kill or harm myself or my family on a daily basis or to have bombs dropped on my house or city regularly.
+I cannot even begin to wonder what it is like to have someone trying to kill or harm me or my family on a daily basis or to have bombs dropped on my house or city regularly.

-I can’t imagine not having access to food, electricity and clean water.
+I can’t imagine not having access to food, electricity, and clean water.

 Yet millions of people live in these conditions every day.
 Who am I to judge someone in this situation when I have never had to endure such hardships myself?